 - First, write Purpose Statements that describe what the Transformer's expression does.
 For some scenarios, there are multiple correct responses. - Then, write down what the Transformer's expression is, using information from your Purpose Statement.

 Scenario 1

-Original Table Transformed Table Transformed Table
+Original Table Transformed Table

 Name Species Name Species

 Gila lizard Gila lizard

 Во dog

 Nibblet rabbit

-- Purpose Statement: Checks the row to see whether the is a
+- Purpose Statement: Checks the row to see whether the is a - What is this Transformer's expression?

 Scenario 2